winnieren/full_stack_takehome_assignment/README.md

 3. **CSV Export**: Allow users to export the data to a CSV format.
 4. **Bonus** (Optional):
     - Allow users to directly edit fields with validation errors.
-    - Improve performance by handling large datasets (e.g., add pagination or lazy loading).
+    - Improve performance by handling large datasets.

 **Design Considerations**: